 - At the latest: Two weeks before your planned trip

-- At the earliest: Three months before your planned trip
+- At the earliest: Six months before your planned trip

 You must submit your Italy Schengen Visa application at least three weeks before you intend to travel because it takes around three weeks for visa applications to be processed, if not longer.